(The download of ASAM OpenSCENARIO V2.0.0 is free of charge)

-ASAM OpenSCENARIO 1.x is based on an XML format, the most recent version is V1.2.0.
-ASAM OpenSCENARIO 2.x - which is V2.0.0 (downloadable on this page) - is being released to accompany this statement, OpenSCENARIO V2.0.0.
-OpenSCENARIO 2.x is not backwards compatible with OpenSCENARIO 1.x, although it may be possible to convert certain scenarios using a subset that is directly supported by OpenSCENARIO 1.x.
-OpenSCENARIO 2.x is intended as a superset to OpenSCENARIO 1.x.
-In other words, what you can do in OpenSCENARIO 1.x you can do in OpenSCENARIO 2.x, and more.
-An improvement with OpenSCENARIO V2.0.0 is the support for abstract scenarios.
+The first version for ASAM OpenSCENARIO 2.x - which is V2.0.0 (downloadable on this page) - is being released together with this statement.
+ASAM OpenSCENARIO 2.x is not backwards compatible with ASAM OpenSCENARIO 1.x, although it may be possible to convert certain scenarios using a subset that is directly supported by ASAM OpenSCENARIO 1.x.
+ASAM OpenSCENARIO 2.x is intended as a superset to ASAM OpenSCENARIO 1.x.
+In other words, what you can do in ASAM OpenSCENARIO 1.x you can do in ASAM OpenSCENARIO 2.x, and more.
+An improvement with ASAM OpenSCENARIO V2.0.0 is the support for abstract scenarios.

-In addition to supporting more levels of scenario abstraction, OpenSCENARIO 2.x also provides the following new features:
+In addition to supporting more levels of scenario abstraction, ASAM OpenSCENARIO 2.x also provides the following new features:

 It should be noted that many of these new features are not a mandatory part of a scenario description.
-For a full overview of the new features and increased scope, refer to Section 1, "Scope".
+For a full overview of the new features and increased scope, refer to Section 1 "Scope".
 As this is the first release of the DSL with the many new features, we expect there to be a need for additional functionality that is not yet a part of the standard.
 The language supports self-extension as well as the ability to bind to external software methods defined in other languages or mechanisms.
-The domain model can also be extended with further entities, actors, or actions that it does not yet define, see Section 9.3, "Extending the domain model".
+The domain model can also be extended with further entities, actors, or actions that it does not yet define, see Section 9.3 "Extending the domain model".
 It is expected that future projects will investigate the integration of relevant user-defined extensions into future versions of the standard.

 Throughout the last years, ASAM has consistently communicated a convergence roadmap.
-ASAM expects (and encourages) both parallel versions of OpenSCENARIO to converge to a unified version.
+ASAM expects (and encourages) both parallel versions of ASAM OpenSCENARIO to converge to a unified version.

 Given the current release, this roadmap has been updated.